qiime2/docs/source/tutorials/pd-mice.rst

      --p-significance-threshold 0.001 \
      --o-visualization da_barplot_donor_genotype.qzv

-When you open the differential abundance bar plots generated from your ANCOM-BC results, you’ll see one bar plot per column from the group(s) included in the formula parameter in the ANCOM-BC output (excluding the selected intercept(s) pulled from the reference level parameter).
+When you open the differential abundance bar plots generated from your ANCOM-BC results, you’ll see one bar plot per column from the group(s) included in the formula parameter in the ANCOM-BC output, excluding the selected intercept(s) pulled from the reference level parameter.
+If a particular group is not specified in the reference level parameter, the intercept will default to the highest alphanumeric group (e.g. in alphabetical or numeric order, as applicable) within each formula term.

 Each plot visualizes features in each group compared to the intercept as LFC (log-fold change), sorted by the most relatively enriched feature to the most relatively depleted feature.
-Additionally, this visualization can be filtered by q-value (i.e., false discovery rate corrected p-value).
+As mentioned above, this visualization can be filtered by q-value (i.e., false discovery rate corrected p-value).

 .. question::